-There are two types of Support material available:
+The following types of support material available:

-- SUP705 (FullCure705), a gel-like Support material. - SUP706, an easily removed Support material that dissolves in a solution of caustic soda and sodium metasilicate.
+- SUP705/705B, a gel-like support material. - SUP706/706B, an easily removed support material that dissolves in a solution of caustic soda and sodium metasilicate.

-SUP705 (FullCure705) and SUP706 Support material can be removed from printed models using the following methods, in this order:
+The support material can be removed from 3D prints using the following methods, in this order:

-- 1. by hand - 2. water pressure (in a suitable cleaning unit) - SUP705: 1% caustic soda solution (recommended for a smooth finish) SUP706: 2% caustic soda and sodium metasilicate solution
+- 1. by hand - 2. water pressure (in a suitable cleaning unit) - SUP706/706B: 2% caustic soda and sodium metasilicate solution.
+SUP705/705B: 1% caustic soda solution (recommended for a smooth finish)